 Bring on spring!
 The Indianapolis Zoo is celebrating all the colorful new life and growing excitement of the season with an expanded xZOOberance spring festival presented by Indiana Soybean Alliance and Indiana Corn Marketing Council.

-xZOOberance at the Indianapolis Zoo features music, art, animals, activities during a three-week festival!
+xZOOberance at the Indianapolis Zoo features music, art, animals, activities during a four-week festival!

 Related Article: 22 Things To Do In Indy This Spring Break

 Sprouting up just in time for spring break, this year’s event begins March 24 and continues through April 17.
 Activities run from noon-4 pm every Thursday through Sunday, offering 16 days of lively performances, spring-centric activities, living artworks, and, of course, animals.